 Communications and ICT Equipment and Services

-Increasingly the needs of Information Systems Division are met from National Procurement Service central framework agreements.
+Increasingly the needs of Information Systems Division are met from Office of Government Procurement central framework agreements.
 Such agreements are in place for the purchase of desktop computers, laptops, printers, and mobile phone services.
 Details of these arrangements may be viewed at http://ictprocurement.gov.ie/.

 The Department has a requirement for other ICT services and equipment.
 Requirements are advertised on the e-tenders website as and when they arise.